ProjectUn1c0rn/SaltStrap/README.md

 #SaltStrap

-Bootstrap an Un1c0rn instance from bare Debian stable
+Bootstrap an instance on bare Debian stable (Ubuntu needs testing) from a git repo and provide update tools

 ##Requirement